gaidardzhiev/sbpm/readme.md

 This broad package coverage demonstrates SBPM’s capability to serve as a one stop solution for building, managing, and deploying software stacks ranging from minimal embedded systems to full featured Linux environments.

 For a full list of supported packages and detailed build instructions please read `sbpm.sh`

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit pull requests.

+---

+## License

+This project is licensed under the GPL3 License.